-Music: Students will engage in music appreciation, the study of classical music, composer studies, instrument studies, and engage musically through singing, rhythm and instruments depending on grade.
+Music: Students will engage in music appreciation, the study of classical music, composer studies, and instrument studies, and engage musically through singing, rhythm, and instruments depending on grade.
 Music theory will be woven throughout the music curriculum.

 Nature Study: This hands-on and highly interactive science class will focus on teaching the skill of observation in the natural world.
 This course will equip students with important science terms and concepts and teach them to create and keep a nature journal.

 In addition to our weekly program, we offer the following: